Christine Sinclair: Federation conflicts, sixth World Cup, and retirement (2022–2023)

 On October 20, Sinclair announced that she would retire from international soccer in December 2023.
+The announcement drew reflection and praise from both former teammates and opponents.
 She subsequently revealed that she "was going to walk off and not say a word and just be done" after the Olympic qualifiers, but following the federation scheduling four friendlies in Montreal, Halifax, Victoria and Vancouver, she was persuaded to play in what was widely described as a "farewell tour."
 Sinclair played in her final international match on December 5, a 1–0 victory in a friendly versus Australia, held at BC Place in Vancouver.
 In recognition of her achievements, the stadium was renamed "Christine Sinclair Place" for the day.
 Sinclair started the match, and was involved in Quinn's game-winning goal.
 She was substituted in favour of Sophie Schmidt, also making her final international appearance, in the 58th minute.
 The match was attended by 48,112 people, a record audience for a women's friendly in Canada.
-At the time of her retirement, Sinclair's 331 international caps was the second-most of all time, behind only American Kristine Lilly.
+At the time of her retirement and still true in 2026, Sinclair's 331 international caps was the second-most of all time, behind only American Kristine Lilly.